rikwilisbr/flipoutFrontend/README.md

 ![](https://i.imgur.com/oWBHcCb.png)

 ## 3. Inside FlipOut
 With FlipOut, you have several tools to interact with your friends.
-Here are some examples listed below:
+Here are some examples:

 ### 1. Posts
 #### Creating New Posts